ddev/ddev/docs/users/xhprof-profiling.md

 ## Profiling with xhprof

 DDEV-Local has built-in support for [xhprof](https://www.php.net/manual/en/book.xhprof.php).
-The official PECL xhprof extension does not support PHP5.6, but only PHP7 *and PHP8.*.
+The official PECL xhprof extension does not support PHP5.6, but only PHP 7.\* and PHP 8.\*.

 ### Basic xhprof Usage